-On a spending basis, Greater Hartford is well within the pack.
+On a spending basis, Greater Hartford is well within the pack, as shown in Figure 7.
 As shown in Figure 8, there is \$133 per Greater Hartford resident spent by arts organizations.
 The per capita spending in Greater Hartford is higher than Baltimore, Chicago, Cleveland, Houston, and Philadelphia, although it falls short of Boston and Minneapolis.